valboz/VBMicrolensing/docs/python/SingleLenses.md

 For extended sources, the magnification depends on $\rho$, the **source radius** normalized to the Einstein angle, and can be calculated through elliptic integrals.
 In order to make VBMicrolensing as fast as possible, we provide **pre-calculated tables** in the file "ESPL.tbl".
 This file should be loaded before any calculations involving Extended-Source-Point-Lenses (ESPL).

 ```
-VBML = VBMicrolensing.VBMicrolensing()
+VBM = VBMicrolensing.VBMicrolensing()

-VBML.LoadESPLTable("ESPL.tbl") # Load the pre-calculated table (you only have to do this once)
+VBM.LoadESPLTable("ESPL.tbl") # Load the pre-calculated table (you only have to do this once)
+#The ESPL.dat file is located inside the data folder; copy it to your directory.

 u = 0.1 # Source-lens separation in Einstein radii
 rho = 0.01 # Source radius in units of the Einstein angle

-Mag = VBML.ESPLMag2(u, rho) # Call to the ESPLMag2 function with these parameters
+Mag = VBM.ESPLMag2(u, rho) # Call to the ESPLMag2 function with these parameters
 print(f"\nMagnification of Extended-source-point-lens = {Mag}\n")  # Output should be 10.050.....

 ```